Trustworthy Transfer Learning: A Survey

-\item {\bf\em Transferable Prompt Tuning:} Recent studies have also investigated the transferability of prompts~\shortcite{SPoT}, where soft prompts are first learned from one or more source tasks and then used as the prompt initialization for the target task.
-This is motivated by the findings~\shortcite{SPoT,PPT} that a good prompt initialization is crucial for prompt tuning to achieve competitive performance on the target task, compared to model tuning, especially when the model sizes of LLMs are small.
-Follow-up research~\shortcite{SuWQCLWWLLL0SZ22} further analyzes the correlation between soft prompt transferability and the overlapping rate of activated neurons.
-Inspired by multi-task learning~\shortcite{MisraSGH16}, MPT~\shortcite{WangPKF0K23} decomposes the soft prompts for source tasks into a shared matrix and low-rank task-specific matrices, and then transfers the shared matrix to the target tasks.
-Additionally, studies~\shortcite{SuWQCLWWLLL0SZ22,wu2024zeroshot} have explored the transferability of soft prompts across different language models in zero/few-shot learning settings. \end{enumerate}
+\item {\bf\em Transferable Prompt Tuning:} Recent studies have also investigated the transferability of prompts~\cite{SPoT}, where soft prompts are first learned from one or more source tasks and then used as the prompt initialization for the target task.
+This is motivated by the findings~\cite{SPoT,PPT} that a good prompt initialization is crucial for prompt tuning to achieve competitive performance on the target task, compared to model tuning, especially when the model sizes of LLMs are small.
+Follow-up research~\cite{SuWQCLWWLLL0SZ22} further analyzes the correlation between soft prompt transferability and the overlapping rate of activated neurons.
+Inspired by multi-task learning~\cite{MisraSGH16}, MPT~\cite{WangPKF0K23} decomposes the soft prompts for source tasks into a shared matrix and low-rank task-specific matrices, and then transfers the shared matrix to the target tasks.
+Additionally, studies~\cite{SuWQCLWWLLL0SZ22,wu2024zeroshot} have explored the transferability of soft prompts across different language models in zero/few-shot learning settings. \end{enumerate}